GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/0-bootstrap/README.md

 Then make sure you have configured the correct values for the following variables by providing a `terraform.tfvars` file:

 - `billing_account`
-  an object containing `id` as the id of your billing account, derived from the Cloud Console UI or by running `gcloud beta billing accounts list`, and `organization_id` as the id of the organization owning it, or `null` to use the billing account in isolation
+  an object containing `id` as the id of your billing account, derived from the Cloud Console UI or by running `gcloud beta billing accounts list`, and the `is_org_level` flag that controls whether organization or account-level bindings are used, and a billing export project and dataset are created
 - `groups`
   the name mappings for your groups, if you're following the default convention you can leave this to the provided default
 - `organization.id`, `organization.domain`, `organization.customer_id`